Copyright: EPI Inc. Contact: tech@epi-eng.com

 The combination of a piston engine driving a reduction gearbox driving a propeller while coupled by flexible components to a non-rigid vehicle (airframe) is the very incarnation of a complex vibratory system, so the issue of vibration had to be addressed from the outset.
 In addition, the gearbox would have to sustain input torque values exceeding 1600 lb-ft at 6000 RPM.

-The torque input is only one of the load requirements though.
-The reduction gearbox must also support massive propeller thrust loads in both directions, plus bearing loads from gear meshing forces, plus extreme gyroscopic bending moments caused by deflecting a massive whirling propeller in the pitch or yaw axes.
-Aviation history is full of stories of ill-conceived and/or poorly designed propeller gearboxes self-destructing early in their operation.
+However, the torque input is only one of the load requirements.
+The reduction gearbox must also support massive propeller thrust loads in both directions, plus the bearing loads produced by gear meshing forces, plus extreme gyroscopic bending moments caused by deflecting a massive whirling propeller in the pitch or yaw axes.
+Aviation history is full of stories of ill-conceived and / or poorly designed propeller gearboxes self-destructing early in their operation.

-The naturally aspirated version of this engine weighs just over 880 lb, including (a) the propeller reduction gearbox with propeller governor and torsional isolation system (more than 110 lbs.combined), (b) geared accessory drive with (c) twin coolant pumps, dual alternators, instrument vacuum pump, and hydraulic pump for operating the landing gear.
+The naturally aspirated, dry-sump version of this engine weighs just over 880 lb, including (a) the propeller reduction gearbox with propeller governor and torsional isolation system (more than 110 lbs.combined), (b) geared accessory drive with (c) twin coolant pumps, dual alternators, instrument vacuum pump, and hydraulic pump for operating the landing gear.
+The complete wet-sump version, without the hydraulic landing gear pump, weighs just under 800 pounds.

 Traditional aircraft engine design has not been particularly troubled by cost constraints, since most such projects have been funded by governments.
 However, the government cost model was not appropriate here, and every effort has been made to achieve a design in which the costs are contained while at the same time being able to maintain the required standards of quality and repeatability in the manufacture of components.